i2p/i2p.www/i2p2www/blog/2015/01/20/31C3-trip-report.rst

 {% trans -%}
 * We agreed to purchase a second root server for development, testing, and services.
 Echelon will be adminstering it.
-Contact him is you would like a VM.
+Contact him if you would like a VM.
 {%- endtrans %}

 {% trans -%}